-4. Commit to a decision-making process that aims to make decisions by consensus of the Task Force members who are in attendance at the meetings.
+5. Commit to a decision-making process that aims to make decisions by consensus of the Task Force members who are in attendance at the meetings.
 If consensus is not reached, Task Force decisions will be made by majority vote.
-A quorum of Task Force members (13 members when the Task Force has 25 members) must be present at a meeting to make decisions.
+A quorum of Task Force members (a majority of the legislative body - half plus one) must be present at a meeting to make decisions.

-Recommendations to DPH for CHIP multi-stakeholder workgroups
+Recommendations to DPH for CHEIP multi-stakeholder workgroups

-- 5. The Task Force will recommend to DPH the formation of new CHIP multi-stakeholder workgroups to address key public health priorities identified by Task Force members and by stakeholders participating in community health planning efforts (e.g. the Community Health Assessment and the Community Health Improvement Plan). - 6.
-Recommend to DPH key partners with issue expertise to participate in particular CHIP multi-stakeholder workgroups.
+- 6. The Task Force will recommend to DPH the formation of new CHEIP multi-stakeholder workgroups to address key public health priorities identified by Task Force members and by stakeholders participating in community health planning efforts (e.g., the Community Health Assessment and the Community Health Equity Improvement Plan). - 7.
+Recommend to DPH key partners with issue expertise to participate in particular CHEIP multistakeholder workgroups.
 Task Force members are encouraged, but not required, to participate in a CHIP workgroup.